-The principal post-porphyry mineralisation styles in the Morococha district are (after Catchpole et al., 2008):
+The principal late to post-porphyry mineralisation styles in the Morococha district are (after Catchpole et al., 2008):

-• Massive pyrite-quartz bodies - with phyllic alteration halos occur in the fringe areas of certain intrusives and/or as replacement of previously formed breccia zones such as at the base of the Pucará Group, just above the Triassic volcanics.
+• Massive pyrite-quartz bodies - where phyllic alteration halos occur in the fringe areas of certain intrusives and/or as replacement of previously formed breccia zones such as those found at the base of the Pucará Group, just above the Triassic volcanics.

 • Polymetallic replacement bodies - mainly occur as the replacement of tectonic breccias, in part developed along overthrust planes within the Pucará Group, and skarn altered beds of specific limestone bands within the lower units of the Pucará Group (e.g., Manto Italia).
 Polymetallic bodies fed by polymetallic veins (e.g., Brecha Rosita) are frequently hosted within adjacent pyrite-quartz bodies.
 Replacement bodies contain assemblages that range from magnetite, chalcopyrite, sphalerite and galena-bearing, pyrrhotite- and pyrite-dominated bodies, to quartz-carbonate-sulphosalts accumulations.
 Mostly sub-vertical Cu-rich tube-like bodies with rich chalcopyrite, tennantite-tetrahedrite (fahlore) and enargite ores, occur in the central part of the district, located on the rim of the San Francisco intrusive, and were exploited during the early 20th century.